Undivided Resources

 Choosing a guardian

 Finally, think carefully about who among your family and friends you trust and why, and what traits you appreciate in them that might make them the best guardian for your child.
-For example, if your older sister works in a medical field and understands the medical challenges your kiddo faces, she might be a great choice to serve as a guardian; on the other hand, she might make a better adviser if you feel your younger sister’s parenting style more closely matches your own.
-If your brother is less well versed in disability, or perhaps has no kids of his own, but is very good at organizing and understanding finances, he might make an excellent trustee.
+For example, if your older sister works in a medical field and understands the medical challenges your kiddo faces, she might be a great choice to serve as a guardian; on the other hand, she might make a better adviser if you feel that your younger sister’s parenting style more closely matches your own.
+If your brother is less well-versed in disability, or perhaps has no kids of his own, but is very good at organizing and understanding finances, he might make an excellent trustee.

 Creating a letter of intent

-Think of the letter of intent as the kind of detailed instructions you’d leave a caregiver if you were to leave your child in his or her care for a week.
+Think of the letter of intent as the kind of detailed instructions you’d leave a caregiver if you were to leave your child in their care for a week.
 It should include everything from your child’s daily therapy and medication schedule to their favorite movies and how they like to spend their Saturdays.
 This letter will need to be updated each year as your child grows and his or her needs and schedule change.

-As attorney Debra Koven tells us, “A letter of intent is a companion document for your SNT.
-While not legally binding, it will provide both your guardian and your trustee invaluable information and guidance to care for your special needs adult/child.
+As estate planning attorney Debra Koven tells us, “A letter of intent is a companion document for your special needs trust.
+It will provide both your guardian and your trustee invaluable information and guidance to care for your child.
 The whole point of creating an estate plan is to give you peace of mind that you've made the decisions you believe to be best for your family after you pass away.
-To that end, a letter of intent is an additional way to protect and care for your special needs adult/child.
-The letter should contain important information about the people and places in your child's life; details regarding the services they require and receive; instructions on their daily activities; and any additional information the parents know helps their special needs adult/child all in hopes of making the transition from one caregiver to another, as seamless as possible for the special needs adult/child.”
+To that end, a letter of intent is an additional way to protect and care for your child.
+The letter should contain important information about the people and places in your child's life; details regarding the services they require and receive; instructions on their daily activities; and any additional information the parents know helps their child all in hopes of making the transition from one caregiver to another, as seamless as possible.”

 Pooled trusts

 If investing in a third-party special needs trust isn’t currently an option for your family, or you don’t have a ready trustee you feel comfortable nominating, pooled trusts are a good option.
 Pooled trusts are set up and managed by a nonprofit organization that invests funds from many families.
 The nonprofit works with social workers, money managers, and attorneys who specialize in elder and special needs law.
-While some financial institutions won’t handle small special needs trusts and/or charge high fees, pooled trusts can be a lower-cost way for families to connect with highly skilled trustees.
+Some financial institutions won’t handle small special needs trusts and/or charge high fees, so pooled trusts can be a lower-cost way for families to connect with highly skilled trustees.

 We spoke with Michelle Wolf, founder and CEO of Jewish LA Special Needs Trust & Services (JLA), a nonprofit based in Los Angeles that offers pooled trust options to families.
 Wolf likes to say that “a pooled trust is a special needs trust for the rest of us,” meaning that it’s an affordable way to have a professionally managed special needs trust.
-“A pooled trust combines the assets of many different beneficiaries, which results in lower cost of management and potentially higher rates of return,” she says.
+She says, “A pooled trust combines the assets of many different beneficiaries, which results in lower cost of management and potentially higher rates of return.”
 In addition, pooled trusts are often run by people who are familiar with laws, regulations, and issues pertaining to people with disabilities.

-Not least, not every family will have the option of leaving their child’s future in the hands of a paid trustee or reliable family member.
+Not every family will have the option of leaving their child’s future in the hands of a paid trustee or reliable family member.
 As Wolf puts it, “Most non-wealthy families will appoint another family member or sibling, but this can create conflicts of interest and tension.
-Quite often there is an assumption that a non-disabled sibling will take care of the disabled sibling once the parents or guardian can no longer care for them, but this often isn’t realistic.”
+Quite often, there is an assumption that a non-disabled sibling will take care of the disabled sibling once the parents or guardian can no longer care for them, but this often isn’t realistic.”
 A pooled trust can help alleviate some of the tensions that can arise from these situations.

+JLA uses three different pots of money: third-party, first-party, and future-funded.
+“If you’re a middle-class family, you might want to create a future-funded trust, which refers to money from pensions, home sales, and life insurance that will come after the parents’ passing,” Wolf says.
 “At JLA, it costs $600 to set up a future-funded trust with the expectation that eventually it will have $20,000–$25,000.
-Professional trustees can charge up to $150 an hour and expect you to have at least $50 00 down the road.”
+Professional trustees can charge up to $150 an hour and expect you to have at least $5,000 down the road.”
 First- and third-party trusts with JLA charge a $1,250 enrollment fee that covers the first 12 months of service.
 Learn more about JLA’s fees and financial examples here.

-The fine print
+The fine print on pooled trusts

-As mentioned above, it’s important to find out exactly how much the pooled trust charges before joining, as there is often a one-time enrollment fee plus an annual fee.
+It’s important to find out exactly how much the pooled trust charges before joining, as there is often a one-time enrollment fee plus an annual fee.
 Some pooled trusts distribute funds at certain times of the month, which could be problematic if the beneficiary needs their funds more frequently.
 Another thing to keep in mind is that it can be difficult to move investment portfolios once you’ve joined a pooled trust, and many won’t allow real estate or other nontraditional investments.

 Monika Jones, an attorney who founded The Brain Recovery Project to initiate and fund research on hemispherectomy and childhood drug-resistant epilepsy, cautions that both first-party and pooled trusts often contain a payback provision: if the beneficiary passes away, any remaining money in the trust can be used by the government to cover any Medicaid expenses that were incurred.
 A properly designed third-party trust does not require a payback provision, meaning that the government has no right to the funds when the beneficiary passes away.